 - Schools will support and promote an active lifestyle for students. - Physical education will be taught in all grades and shall include a developmentally planned and sequential curriculum that fosters the development of movement skills, enhances health-related fitness, increases students' knowledge, offers direct opportunities to learn how to work cooperatively in a group setting, and encourages healthy habits and attitudes for a healthy lifestyle.
-See Board policy 6:60, Curriculum Content and Board policy 7:260, Exemption from Physical Education. - During the school day, all students will be required to engage in a daily physical education course, unless otherwise exempted.
-See Board policy 6:60, Curriculum Content and Board policy 7:260, Exemption from Physical Education. - The curriculum will be consistent with and incorporate relevant Illinois Learning Standards for Physical Development and Health as established by the Illinois State Board of Education (ISBE).
+See policies 6:60, Curriculum Content and 7:260, Exemption from Physical Education. - During the school day, all students will be required to engage in a daily physical education course, unless otherwise exempted.
+See policies 6:60, Curriculum Content and 7:260, Exemption from Physical Education. - The curriculum will be consistent with and incorporate relevant Illinois Learning Standards for Physical Development and Health as established by the Ill.
+State Board of Education (ISBE).